How do we understand the Bible?

 1. WHAT IS THE BIBLE?

-Christians believe the meaning and purpose of our lives comes from the fact that our life story is actually part of a much bigger story.
-That particular story is about God and his relationship with our world, including each one of us.
+Christians believe the meaning and purpose of our lives comes from the fact that our ‘life story’ is actually part of a ‘much bigger story’.
+And that particular story is about God and his relationship with our world, including each one of us.

 The Bible also has a very wide cast of people who feature in its pages: kings, soldiers, prophets, farmers, fishermen, prostitutes, thieves, homemakers, and civil servants, to name just a few!
 As we would expect from such a large cast of people, they show us both the best and the worst of human behaviour.
 We see acts of love, faithfulness, compassion, integrity and other virtues alongside unfaithfulness, selfishness, hypocrisy, and so on.
 That’s why it is important to ask if the part of the Bible we are reading is describing the way things are (a description) or the way that God says they should be (a prescription)?